theonemule/no-ip/README.md

     crontab -e

 8.)
-Add the entry to the bottom.
-10 tells crontab to run the script evert 10 minutes and save the crontab.
+Add the entry to the bottom. */10 tells crontab to run the script every time the current time is divisble by 10, or every 10 minutes and save the crontab.

     */10 * * * * /usr/sbin/no-ip.sh